wren-coder/wren-coder-cli/docs/npm.md

 ## `@google/gemini-cli`

-This is the main package for the Gemini CLI.
+This is the main package for the Wren Coder CLI.
 It is responsible for the user interface, command parsing, and all other user-facing functionality.

 When this package is published, it is bundled into a single executable file.
 This bundle includes all of the package's dependencies, including `@google/gemini-cli-core`.
 This means that whether a user installs the package with `npm install -g @google/gemini-cli` or runs it directly with `npx @google/gemini-cli`, they are using this single, self-contained executable.